All Episodes

 We had data intelligence that backed it up.

-There was conflicting evidence on whether or not he'd had anything to do in 9-11 or offered parts of Iraq as training grounds for the hijackers as any number of things.
+There was conflicting evidence on whether or not he'd had anything to do with 9-11 or offered parts of Iraq as training grounds for the hijackers.

-People have forgotten all this, but everything that we did was justified, and public opinion was built for it.
+But everything that we did was justified and public opinion was built for it.

 I got to take a break here.

-and things the left never really wanted to ever admit, but they're all true.
+And things the left never really wanted to ever admit, but they're all true.

 Hi, welcome back.

-El Rushmore, the cutting edge of societal evolution.
+El Rushball, the cutting-edge societal evolution.

 Let me tell you something.